Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - The jury awarded Tyler $1.7 million **in compensation**.
     - One of the few compensations of losing my job was seeing more of my family.

+## Comprise

+- To consist of particular parts
+    - The committee is **comprised of** well-known mountaineers.
+- To form part of a larger thing
+    - Women comprise a high proportion of part-time workers.

+## Conclude

+- To decide that something is true after considering all the information
+    - The report **concluded that** the school should be closed immediately.
+    - He **concluded from his studies** that equality between sexes is still a long way off.
+- To complete or end something you have been doing
+    - When the investigation is concluded, the report will be sent to your office.
+    - **To conclude**, I’d like to express my thanks to my family.
+    - Each chapter **concludes with** a short summary.
+    - **To conclude by doing something**

 ## Conscience

 - Moral sense